 This course is fully accredited by the Institute of Physics.

-Your degree opens the door to lots of exciting careers; taking a professional placement year helps you discover some of those options.
+Your degree opens the door to lots of exciting careers; taking a Year in Industry helps you discover some of those options.

 Dr Tim Kinnear and student Amber Whale describe what's great about studying at Kent from outstanding facilities to industry connections.